-By: David Wells, Senior Communications Specialist
+By: David Wells, Vice President of Communications

 You may be thinking that coming up with a marketing strategy for your business or organization is a daunting task.
 Yes, that’s true, but you can take smaller steps to help strategize and come up with a plan that will make sense for you.
 These steps are meant to serve as a guide to help you stay on track and keep focus towards your goals and objectives, utilize the right messaging, hit your target audience, and manage specific tools and tactics to promote your business or organization.
 Follow along with these six steps and see where your business fits in.